VTVL-co/vtvl-smart-contracts/docs/VTVLVesting.md

 function revokeClaim(uint256 _fractionalId) external nonpayable
 ```

-Allow an Owner to revoke a claim that is already active.
+Allow an Owner to revoke a claim for the fractional NFT that is already active.

 *The requirement is that a claim exists and that it&#39;s active.*